scbd/angular-vue/README.md

 ```

-## Components
+## Vue Options

-You can register a component globally
+You can pass all available vue options (https://vuejs.org/v2/api/#Options-Data) in **ng-vue-options**. for eg. to register a component globally

 ```html
 <greeting ng-vue :contact="contact"></greeting>